All Episodes

 Because virtually every aspect of life is going to have ramifications on health care costs.

-If you are to get health care down the line for whatever ails you, they can dictate any behavior they want because all behavior will be linked to health care costs at some point in somebody's life.
+They can dictate any behavior they want because all behavior will be linked to health care costs at some point in somebody's life.

-It is a breathtaking thing.
+It is a breathtaking amassing of power.

 In addition to that, it destroys private sector businesses.